sharmaudi/catalog-udacity/README.md

     # Clone the code repository
     git clone https://github.com/sharmaudi/catalog-udacity.git
+    cd catalog-udacity

-    # Create the '.venv' virtual environment.
-The codebase uses f-strings and is therefore dependent on python 3.6
+    # Create the virtual environment.
+The codebase uses f-strings and is therefore dependent on python 3.6.
+    #You can use the following commands in a mac to create and activate a virtualenv.
+Please check the documentation for other environments.
+    python3.6 -m venv .venv
+    source activate .venv

     # Install required Python packages
-    cd catalog-udacity
     pip install -r requirements.txt